 - Encourage others to share your page content by including social share buttons on your site.

 - Automate and monitor your activity with the help of these free social media tools.

-- Register with Google My Business and maintain a Google+ profile for your business.
+- Register with Google My Business.
 This is extremely important to allowing your business to be featured on Google Maps.
 It will also allow you to obtain reviews, add images, and include opening hours which all contribute to your knowledge graph/panel.